-Different PCA-based methods have been utilized to identify fMRI activation patterns (Andersen, et al. 1999; Viviani, et al. 2005) but only at an intra-subject level. fMRI activation analysis at the inter-subject level has been utilized by Werder et al. (2006) in a study of a few subjects aimed at separating epilepsy patients from control subjects.
-Seghier et al. (2007 & 2008) also used an inter-subject approach by applying a Fuzzy clustering algorithm to detect subject-specific activations to an fMRI lexical reading test in 38 normal subjects; using different variance analysis, they found sub-patterns of activations that were related to different skill sets or cognitive strategies.
-Mbwana et al. (2009) identified four patterns of activation among 45 patients with left hemisphere seizure foci based on PCA clustering following difference maps to see how individuals deviated on a voxel-wise basis from a normal control group.
+Different PCA-based methods have been used to identify fMRI activation patterns [Andersen et al., 1999; Viviani et al., 2005] but only at an intra-subject level. fMRI activation analysis at the inter-subject level has been used by Werder et al., [2006] in a study of a few subjects aimed at separating epilepsy patients from control subjects.
+Seghier et al. [2007, 2008] also used an inter-subject approach by applying a Fuzzy clustering algorithm to detect subject-specific activations to an fMRI lexical reading test in 38 normal subjects; using different variance analysis, they found sub-patterns of activations that were related to different skill sets or cognitive strategies.
+Mbwana et al. [2009] identified four patterns of activation among 45 patients with left hemisphere seizure foci based on PCA clustering following difference maps to see how individuals deviated on a voxel-wise basis from a normal control group.
 They found evidence for intra-hemispheric compensation and inter-hemispheric reorganization in three patient subgroups.
 However, their results were obtained after necessarily excluding the controls with atypical activation; only heterogeneity of the patient population was considered.
-Ford et al. (2003) also attempted to classify patients' fMRI activation maps but with a different method and in different areas, using the Fisher Linear Discriminant for Alzheimer's disease, schizophrenia, and mild traumatic brain injury.
-Suma et al. (2007) have also demonstrated that PCA can be used for the classification of fMRI activation maps.
-In their study PCA was not directly applied to activation maps; rather PCA was applied to area and centroid values obtained from post-processing of the activation maps.
+Ford et al. [2003] also attempted to classify patients' fMRI activation maps but with a different method and in different areas, using the Fisher Linear Discriminant for Alzheimer's disease, schizophrenia, and mild traumatic brain injury.
+Suma et al. [2007] have also demonstrated that PCA can be used for the classification of fMRI activation maps.
+In their study, PCA was not directly applied to activation maps; rather PCA was applied to area and centroid values obtained from post-processing of the activation maps.